petertardif/tardif-blog/src/pages/01-find-a-career.md

 <p>Enough was enough.
 I put a plan in place.
 I signed up for a course on Udemy to learn SQL.
 This was great as I continued to use SQL within my work in pulling data for schools, but it was not enough.
 I moved onto a web development bootcamp course.
 This was fascinating and I started to create my own application, but I could never hold myself accountable.
 I was learning JavaScript, HTML, and CSS at a slow rate and typically only a night or two a week after putting the kids to bed then spending time with my wife.
 On my 45-60 minute commute home from work, I listened to technology podcasts to learn whatever I could about code and stay up-to-date on tech terms/topics.
 Exposure was great, but not much stuck.
 I needed more.</p>

 ### Nights and Weekends
 <p>Thinkful's Nights and Weekends Software Engineering bootcamp sealed the deal.
 Seven months of 50 hour DPS work weeks with 30-35 hours of coding on top of it while trying to be a husband and raising two boys nearly wiped me out.
 It was difficult.
 Difficult for everyone.
 But I learned so much, personally and professionally.
-Here are a few:
+Here are a few: </p>

-- I love learning.
+1. I love learning.
-- I can learn anything and will never stop learning.
+1. I can learn anything and will never stop learning.
-- My family and I are capable of anything together.
+1. My family and I are capable of anything together.

-But most importantly, I learned how I will spend the rest of my personal and professional life: leading a life with principle with my family at my side.</p>
+<p>But most importantly, I learned how I will spend the rest of my personal and professional life: leading a life with principle with my family at my side.</p>